zach6585/scripts_front_temp/README.md

 Whole project:

-1) Script 1 (Just need to work on the css part of it)

-1a) Add page at the end of script 16 that I left out
+1) Add page at the end of script 16 that I left out

 2) Make changes as needed
     - Make sure everything that should be a textbox is one (Links, thing you wrote last week, etc.)